The Bankrate promise

 Sometimes credit card companies save the best offers for existing customers and their friends or internal referral channels.
 Referral bonuses cut down on marketing costs and incentivize existing customers to get the word out about their favorite credit card.
 If you’re looking to sign up for a specific card, ask an existing cardholder to send you a referral.
 You can compare that bonus against the public offer and possibly come out ahead.
 Even if you don’t end up with a higher offer, you help a friend earn a referral bonus.

 The bottom line

-When it comes to credit card sign-up bonuses you don’t just have to take what you’re given.
-Maximize your bonus potential by doing your research, making the most of online forums and friends and seeking out targeted offers through issuers, Bankrate’s CardMatch tool or by going through the motions of checking out with a hotel or airline.
-Also, keep in mind that credit card sign-up offers change often, so if you’re interested in a particular card but not blown away by its current offer it could be worth your while to wait for a better offer.
+When it comes to credit card sign-up bonuses, you don’t just have to take what you’re given.
+Maximize your bonus potential by doing your research to find the best offers.
+(There are some for 100,000 points or more, but they aren’t always worth the trouble.)
+Make the most of online forums and friends.
+And seek out targeted offers through issuers, Bankrate’s CardMatch tool or by going through the motions of checking out with a hotel or airline.
+Also, keep in mind that credit card sign-up offers change often, so if you’re interested in a particular card but not blown away by its current offer, it could be worth your while to wait for a better one.